scipion-em/docs/docs/developer/writing-tests.rst

 In order to create and run Scipion tests, we provide a set of DataSets that can be used for such purposes.
 They are hosted on the institution's servers and when invoked from Scipion, they are downloaded locally to be used by the tests.
-Each one is contained by volumes, set of particles, micrographs, movies, etc ...
+Each one is contained by volumes, stack of particles, micrographs, movies, etc ...

 The dataset list can be displayed with the following command: